Get to know us

 Kent Thornburg, Ph.D.

-Professor in the Department of Medicine; Director, Heart Research Center; Interim Director, Moore Institute
+Professor in the Department of Medicine; Director, Knight Cardiovascular Institute Center for Developmental Health; Director, Moore Institute

 Dr. Thornburg is an internationally known expert in cardiopulmonary physiology, placentology, developmental programming and pregnancy.
 His research focuses on the roles of the placenta and the intrauterine environment as programming agents for adult-onset chronic disease and he leads studies on maternal diet and body in regulating fetal growth in women of Oregon.
 He is committed to community service within OHSU and beyond including K-12 education programs, undergraduate research training programs and ethnic health programs.